roadsnail/Pi-ve/README.md

 So, moving on...

-See ingredients above.
+See Hardware ingredients above.

-My Hive Active parts, the SLT (Thermostat) and SLR2 (Boiler Controller) were obtained from an Internet auction site.
-The Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network.
+* The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), were obtained from an Internet auction site.
+A Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network.
+Although the above picture shows the Hive Active Boiler Controller SLR2 (Dual Central Heating/Hot Water) and the older thermostat (SLT2).
+A newer SLT3 may be used.

-My Pi Zero W was a freeby when subscribing to the excellent Magpie magazine.
-See https://raspberrypipress.imbmsubscriptions.com/the-magpi/
+* A Pi Zero W was a freeby when subscribing to the excellent Magpie magazine.
+See https://raspberrypipress.imbmsubscriptions.com/the-magpi/.
+Alternatively these are readily available as a kit including case and micro-USB to USB cable

-A Zigbee USB dongle - I used the ubiquitous CC2531 Zigbee board and programmed it with koenkk firmware.
+* A Zigbee USB dongle - I used the ubiquitous CC2531 Zigbee board and programmed it with Koenkk firmware.
 The picture above shows one of these modules with an antenna enclosed in a USB shell (red) that I had in my parts bin.